-The Seveso Directive aims at the prevention of major accidents involving dangerous substances.
+The Seveso-III-Directive (2012/18/EU) aims at the prevention of major accidents involving dangerous substances.
 However, as accidents may nevertheless occur, it also aims at limiting the consequences of such accidents not only for human health but also for the environment.

-The Directive covers establishments where dangerous substances may be present (e.g. during processing or storage) in quantities above a certain threshold.
+The Directive covers establishments where dangerous substances may be present (e.g. during processing or storage) in quantities exceeding certain threshold.
 Excluded from the Directive are certain industrial activities which are subject to other legislation providing a similar level of protection (e.g. nuclear establishments or the transport of dangerous substances).

-Depending on the amount of dangerous substances present, establishments are categorised in lower and upper tier establishments, the latter are subject to more stringent requirements.
+Depending on the amount of dangerous substances present, establishments are categorised in lower and upper tier, the latter are subject to more stringent requirements.

 Main obligations for operators

 Operators are obliged to take all necessary measures to prevent major accidents and to limit their consequences for human health and the environment.
 The requirements include: